ChrisPenner/eve/README.md

 Done!
 We added a new field which has the type `States` which is exported by Eve.
 Then we just took the **lens** created by `makeLenses` and used it in our instance.
 That's it!
-Now extensions can store their own state inside `Action MyState` by using the `stateLens`; check out the hackage docs on that for more info on how to do that!
+Now extensions can store their own state inside `Action MyState` by using the `stateLens`; check out the [hackage docs](https://hackage.haskell.org/package/eve/docs/Eve.html) on that for more info on how to do it!

 Those are the basics, but you can do much more than that if you like!
 Eve also lets you add listeners and dispatch events on an Object specific basis!